 • medical history – physical findings, screening information, occupation, history of previous cancer

 • diagnostic findings – types, dates and results of procedures used to diagnose cancers

-• cancer Information – primary site, cell type and extent of disease
+• cancer Information – primary site, cell type, extent of disease, and stage

 • cancer therapy – surgery, radiation therapy, chemotherapy, hormone or immunotherapy